LiftVortex/NormalSmith/README.md

 - **Bent Normal Map & Ambient Occlusion Baking:**
   Uses ray-casting from each pixel on the UV space to compute ambient occlusion and bent normal directions.

+- **Texture Output Settings:**
+  The size of the output texture maps can be customised and a super sampling factor can be applied to help remove noise at lower resolutions.

+- **Map Types:**
+  Can select to output either a Bent Normal Map, Occlusion Map or both.

 - **Customisable Sampling Options:**
   Configure ray sample count, maximum ray distance, occlusion threshold, and ray origin bias.
-Options for cosine-weighted sampling and enhanced tangent processing are available.
+Options for cosine-weighted sampling, tangent space and back-facing triangle processing are available.

 - **Efficient BVH Acceleration Structure:**
   Builds a bounding volume hierarchy (BVH) for rapid occlusion testing during ray intersection.